 - Artists must also demonstrate US residency.

-- Artists from US territories are not eligible to apply.
+- Artists from US territories and Indigenous communities outside the US are not eligible to apply.

 Can I submit more than one application?